Subscribe

 Dogs with these medical conditions shouldn’t eat eggs

 • Pancreatitis.
-If your dog is prone to pancreatitis, whether acute or chronic, they should never have eggs.
+If your dog is prone to pancreatitis, whether acute or chronic, they shouldn’t have eggs.
+The high-fat content in eggs can trigger a painful flare-up, potentially causing harm and discomfort to your furry friend.

 • Kidney disease or irritable bowel disease (IBS).
-Because eggs have a high protein content, don’t give them to dogs that suffer from kidney disease or IBS.
+Eggs have a high protein content, and shouldn’t be fed to dogs that suffer from kidney disease or IBS.
+Eggs are packed with protein.
+While this is generally beneficial, it can be taxing on kidneys already under stress or may irritate a sensitive bowel.

 • Bladder stones.
-Dogs with a history of bladder stones shouldn’t have eggs because of their high calcium content, and should only eat a prescription diet.
-Any deviation from that could contribute to future bladder stones.
+Dogs with a history of bladder stones shouldn’t have eggs because of their high calcium content, which can lead to stone formation.
+Instead, they should stick to a prescription diet and veterinarian-approved treats.

 • Overweight.
-Dogs that are on a weight loss diet can have egg whites but not egg yolks.
+Dogs that are on a weight-loss diet can have egg whites, but generally shouldn’t have egg yolks.

 Here’s how to cook eggs for your dog

-👉 Remember not to add anything extra including fats such as oil and butter, salt, spices, garlic, onions, and ketchup.
+👉 Don’t add anything extra to your eggs, including fats such as oil and butter, salt, spices, garlic, onions, and ketchup.
+Plain is best for your pup.

 Frequently asked questions